submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.18.2

+* Fixed an issue with Service Discovery that caused a new `EndpointSlice` to be created when the labels on the exporting `Service` were updated.

 ## v0.18.1

 * Fixed an issue with Service Discovery that caused significant latencies when exporting a large number of service.